abdofarwanPro/abdofarwanPro.github.io/_posts/2021-10-26-BuckeyeCTF-SOP.md

   alt: Buckeye CTF SOP Write Up thumbnail
 ---

-> This was my first ever CTF writeup & which also won me my first `$100` writeup prize.
+> This was my first ever CTF writeup which also won me my first writeup prize of `$100` :laughing:.
 {: .prompt-tip }

 As a CTF noob coming from solving the Web challenge **“Canary”** that was worth just 70 points, I thought SOP that gave 453 points would be a bit hard.
 But it turns out pretty simple to some extent.